Hierarchical and network organisation structures

 Actors in EA monitor and direct the fitness for purpose of roles played by actors in business operations.

-EA plans generational changes; it replaces business system Av1 by system Av2, or perhaps by system B.
+EA plans generational changes; it replaces business system version 1 by version 2, or perhaps a different system.

 EA as action research